When and where will the Commencement Ceremony be held?

 When will transcripts be available?

-Final transcripts for the spring 2015 semester may be ordered from the Registrar’s Office after June 1, 2015.
-You may order the transcripts in person, by telephone at 276-328-0116 or on-line at http://www.uvawise.edu/registrar/transcript_info.
+Final transcripts may be ordered from the Registrar’s Office after June 1.
+You may order transcripts online, in person, or by telephone at 276-328-0116.

-What obligations will prevent me from receiving my diploma?
+What will prevent me from receiving my diploma?

-Any financial obligation that would place a stop code on your student account, as well as disciplinary and honor court actions, could delay the release of your diploma and transcripts.
+Not completing degree requirements and/or any financial obligation that would place a stop code on your student account, as well as disciplinary and honor court actions.